sherinjim/iris-flowers-classification-ML-repo/README.md

 Acknowledgments:

-This project uses the Iris dataset sourced from Kaggle (provide link here).
+This project uses the Iris dataset sourced from Kaggle ( https://www.kaggle.com/).

 Inspiration and learning resources for this project were derived from various online tutorials and documentation.